mslusarz/csv-nix-tools/doc/csv-sql.1.md

 No aggregate or window functions are supported.

-Columns is comma separated list of column names or expressions, with each one optonally followed by "AS new-column-name" giving it a new name.
+Columns is comma separated list of column names or expressions, with each one optionally followed by "AS new-column-name" giving it a new name.

 Constants: